 Long hair is back in style for straight-haired guys.
 From skater-style center-parted hair to Viking braided locks, there’s a long-haired look to suit you.
 Thicker hair tends to look better when it’s long, and it’s remarkably easy to keep it looking good.
 Make sure you’re using a sulfate-free shampoo and conditioner, and visit your barber for regular trims.

 Fringes look great on all hair types.
 If you have naturally straight hair, it’s a low-maintenance style that requires very little product or effort.
 Grow out your fringe to brow or forehead length, and have your barber shape it to work with the rest of your hair.
-If you want a little more texture, use sea salt spray or a touch of matte clay.
+If you want a little more texture, use sea salt spray or a touch of pomade.

 The quiff hairstyle never goes out of fashion for men.
 That’s because it’s a flattering and versatile look that works for every occasion and age group.
 You can add some texture to help give structure to thin or fine hair.
 Depending on your hair’s thickness, use sea salt spray, clay, or wax to form the quiff and add texture.